 U.S. Equal Employment Opportunity Commission (EEOC)

-(Include your zip code and/or city and state so that your email will be sent to the appropriate office.)
 Through the operations of 50 field offices nationwide, the EEOC coordinates all federal equal employment opportunity regulations, practices, and policies.

 Office of Disability Employment Policy (ODEP)